Creamy fig ice cream is laced with crunchy slow roasted pecans and sweet figs coated in cinnamon sugar glaze.

 Usually, I immediately freeze my stash until Louisiana strawberries come into season sometime in early spring.
 I horde them so I can make my favorite strawberry and fig jam.
 But just this once, I decided to ration out a portion for homemade cinnamon sugar pecan and fig ice cream.

 Soft, over ripe figs work best.
 However, freezing and thawing fresh figs softens them up perfectly for me.
 I don’t even have to remove the skins.
-I simply trim the stems and mash them up really well with a potato masher.
+I simply trim the stems and chop them up really well.

 The flavors remind me of The Husband’s other favorite ice cream flavor — Butter Pecan.
-Only this is ice cream is taken to a whole new level with the addition of roasted candied pecans and figs. The cinnamon and sugar glaze adds warmth to the flavor while roasting the nuts and figs brings out their natural sweetness.
-Toss these into creamy homemade vanilla ice cream and it’s a match made in heaven.
+However, the addition of the roasted candied pecans and figs takes this ice cream to a whole new level.
+The cinnamon and sugar glaze adds warmth to the flavor while roasting the nuts and figs brings out their natural sweetness.

 Cinnamon Sugar Pecan and Fig Ice Cream